 RISE Foundation and Phyllis Wheatley are Building Bridges Through Basketball

-This summer, Phyllis Wheatley will kick off a new program in partnership with the RISE Foundation to create a unique opportunity for youth to build relationships with local law enforcement that will open new avenues of understanding and create connections that have the potential to change attitudes and interactions in a positive, progressive way.
+This fall, Phyllis Wheatley will kick off a new program in partnership with the RISE Foundation to create a unique opportunity for youth to build relationships with local law enforcement that will open new avenues of understanding and create connections that have the potential to change attitudes and interactions in a positive, progressive way.